spec-first/connexion/README.rst

     app.add_api('my_api.yaml', swagger_ui=False)

-If necessary, you can explicitly specify the path to the directory with swagger-ui to not use the connexion-embedded swagger-ui distro.
+If necessary, you can explicitly specify the path to the directory with swagger-ui to not use the connexion[swagger-ui] distro.
 In order to do this, you should specify the following option:

 .. code-block:: python